donejs/donejs/docs/guides/place-my-order.md

 <img src="static/img/guide-firebase-setup.png" alt="two browsers" style="box-shadow: 2px 2px 2px 1px rgba(0, 0, 0, 0.2); border-radius: 5px; border: 1px #E7E7E7 solid; max-width: 400px;" />

-Write down the name of your app because you'll need it in the next section.
+Write down the name of your app's ID because you'll need it in the next section.

 > You will get an error if your app name is too long, so pick something on the shorter side, for example `pmo-<user>`.